- Covering the costs of cancer treatment

 Breast and cervical cancer screening and treatment for low-income women

 Medically underserved women can get tested for breast cancer for free or at very little cost through the National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
 This program provides breast and cervical cancer early detection testing for women who are uninsured, or in some cases under-insured.
 Every state offers the program, and the Centers for Disease Control and Prevention (CDC) helps support the program.

 Although the NBCCEDP can help women find cancer early, uninsured women still need help getting treatment.
-The Breast and Cervical Cancer Prevention and Treatment Act now provides money to pay for breast and cervical cancer treatment for certain uninsured women who are under age 65.
+The Breast and Cervical Cancer Prevention and Treatment Act provides money to pay for breast and cervical cancer treatment for certain uninsured women who are under age 65.
 As in the NBCCEDP, each state must adopt the program to get the matching federal funds.
-Even though the money is channeled through each state’s Medicaid program, it helps women who are not eligible for Medicaid.
+Even though the money is channeled through each state’s Medicaid program, it helps women who would not otherwise be eligible for Medicaid.

-This program will continue to be necessary even when the new health care law goes into effect, especially in states that do not expand their Medicaid programs.
+This program will continue to be necessary even with the new health care law, especially in states that choose not to cover more people through Medicaid.
 The program will also serve as a critical safety net in states that choose to increase access to Medicaid coverage.

 Some states are considering phasing out their NBCCEDP programs, so it’s important to check on the status of the program in your state.
 Information on the NBCCEDP can be found on the CDC website at www.cdc.gov/cancer/nbccedp/index.htm, or you can call the CDC at 1-800-232-4636 to learn more.

 Last Revised: 12/31/2013